el-grudge/simple-deep-pod/README.md

 ⚠️ In progress (...)

-## Bonus points (not covered in the course)
+## Notes

-The streamlit app was deployed on the streamlit community cloud, where it can be accessed [here](https://deep-pod.streamlit.app/).
+The streamlit app was deployed on the streamlit community cloud, where it can be accessed [here](https://simple-deep-pod.streamlit.app/).

 Also, Elasticsearch cloud was used as the vector store.
 Alternatively, Elasticsearch can be run locally using the following command: